Technical Report : ContikiMAC vs X-MAC performance analysis: Star topologies without routing

+In this section, we look at the energy consumption of nodes under the different RDC protocols.
+We use the average duty-cycle as an \textbf{estimator} of the energy consumption.
+The lower the duty-cycle, the longer the nodes batteries should last.
+Fig.~\ref{fig:densityEnergy} represents the average network duty cycle ratio.

-In this experiment, all the protocols are configured with the same wake-up interval (125 ms).
-Despite this fact, \implem{ContikiMAC} is able to keep its duty-cycle \uline{6 times lower} than that of \implem{X-MAC-CP}.
-We can also observe that the phaselock mechanism plays an important role in the reduction of the duty-cycle by comparing the results of the phaselock and non-phaselock variants of X-MAC : the duty-cycle is reduced from 8\% down to 6\% at the highest rate and density.
-The introduction of the CCA-based collision avoidance barely reduces the duty-cycle.
-The most important contribution to the reduction in duty-cycle is the fast sleep optimization at the heart of the transmission procedure of \implem{ContikiMAC}.
+In our experiments, all the protocols are configured with the same wake-up interval (125 ms).
+The main observation is that \implem{ContikiMAC} is able to keep its duty-cycle \uline{6 times lower} than the most energy efficient X-MAC protocol (\implem{X-MAC-CP}).

+To better understand what mechanism allows \implem{ContikiMAC} to reach that result, let's have a look at the results of the different variants.
+We can observe that the phaselock mechanism plays an important role in the reduction of the duty-cycle by comparing the results of the phaselock and non-phaselock variants of X-MAC : the duty-cycle is reduced from 8\% down to 6\% at the highest rate and density.
+At the opposite, the introduction of the CCA-based collision avoidance barely reduces the duty-cycle.\\ The most important contribution to the \implem{ContikiMAC}'s reduction in duty-cycle is the fast sleep optimization at the heart of the wake-up procedure.
+This is confirmed by looking at the time spent by \implem{ContikiMAC} in \textit{listen} mode.
+Tab.~\ref{tab:energy-breakdown} provides a breakdown of the time spent by the nodes in the following states: \textit{listen}, \textit{TX} and \textit{RX}.
+From this figures it appears that, with the highest density and transmission rate, \implem{ContikiMAC} spends almost five times less time in \textit{listen} state than \implem{X-MAC-CP}.

 Even if the duty-cycle for the four versions of X-MAC is fixed at 5\%, we can observe higher values in the figures.
-This is due to the fact that this duty-cycle can be extended by X-MAC if a node is involved in any transmission: for example if the node detects a broadcast transmission it will stay awake until the delivery of the packet, independently of its initial schedule.
+This is due to the fact that this duty-cycle can be extended by X-MAC if a node is involved in any transmission: for example if the node detects a transmission at the end of its listening period, it will stay awake until the delivery of the packet, independently of its initial schedule.